Lemhi County Airport

 VFR

-Lemhi County Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 12,000 feet and 10 SM visibility.
-Note: This observation is 2.8 hours old and conditions may have changed.
+Lemhi County Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.

 Wind Analysis